Arouca 516

-Arouca 516 is a suspension bridge located in the municipality of Arouca, in the North Region and the Aveiro District of Portugal.
+Arouca 516 is one of the world's longest pedestrian suspension bridges, located in the municipality of Arouca, in the North Region and the Aveiro District of Portugal.
 The bridge has a length of 516 m.
 It is suspended 175 m (574 ft) above the Paiva River, which it spans.
 Its name is a reference to its extension in meters and the municipality where it is located.